 | Week on the French Riviera | Mixed usage Monaco + France | Europe regional plan |

-| Event (Grand Prix, gala) | Lots of photos and live videos | 5 GB or more |
+| Event (Grand Prix, gala) | Many live photos and videos | 5 GB or more |

 Installation is quick and should be done at home with Wi-Fi before traveling.
 It works the same on iPhone and Android and is only done once.